HAN-Siyu/LEOPARD/README.md

+# LEOPARD

-# LEOPARD: missing view comp<ins>l</ins>etion for multi-tim<ins>e</ins>point <ins>o</ins>mics data via re<ins>p</ins>resentation disent<ins>a</ins>nglement and tempo<ins>r</ins>al knowle<ins>d</ins>ge transfer
+**Missing view comp<ins>l</ins>etion for multi-tim<ins>e</ins>point <ins>o</ins>mics data via re<ins>p</ins>resentation disent<ins>a</ins>nglement and tempo<ins>r</ins>al knowle<ins>d</ins>ge transfer**

-***Thank you for checking our LEOPARD!***

-***Any questions regarding LEOPARD please drop an email to siyu.han@tum.de or post it to [issues](https://github.com/HAN-Siyu/LEOPARD/issues).***

-[//]: # (Longitudinal multi-view omics data offer unique insights into the temporal dynamics of individual-level physiology, which provides opportunities to advance personalized healthcare.
+Longitudinal multi-view omics data offer unique insights into the temporal dynamics of individual-level physiology, which provides opportunities to advance personalized healthcare.
 However, the common occurrence of incomplete views makes extrapolation tasks difficult, and there is a lack of tailored methods for this critical issue.
 Here, we introduce LEOPARD, an innovative approach specifically designed to complete missing views in multi-timepoint omics data.
 By disentangling longitudinal omics data into content and temporal representations, LEOPARD transfers temporal knowledge to omics-specific content, thereby completing missing views.
 Compared to conventional imputation methods, LEOPARD yields the most robust results across three benchmark datasets.
 LEOPARD-imputed data also achieve the best agreement with the observed data in our analyses for age-associated metabolites detection and chronic kidney disease prediction.
-Our work takes the first step toward a generalized treatment of missing views in longitudinal omics data, enabling comprehensive exploration of temporal dynamics and providing valuable insights into personalized healthcare.)
+Our work takes the first step toward a generalized treatment of missing views in longitudinal omics data, enabling comprehensive exploration of temporal dynamics and providing valuable insights into personalized healthcare.

+*Thank you for checking our LEOPARD!*

+*Any questions regarding LEOPARD please drop an email to siyu.han@tum.de or post it to [issues](https://github.com/HAN-Siyu/LEOPARD/issues).*

 ## Habitat
 Specific environment settings are required to run LEOPARD.